Understanding the Value of College

 Many employers are looking for candidates that possess some level of college education.
 In today’s job market, there are many qualified candidates applying for the same jobs.
 According to Burning Glass Technologies, a Boston-based research company, many employers “may be using the bachelor degree as a rough, rule-of-thumb screening system to recruit better workers.”

-You can’t afford not to
+You can’t afford not to invest in college.

-With unemployment rates as low as 3.8 percent, landing that perfect, high paying job can prove to be difficult in today’s job market.
+With unemployment rates as low as 3.8 percent, landing that perfect, high-paying job can prove to be difficult in today’s job market.
 So, whether your goal is personal achievement or better quality of life, a college education is still one of the most reliable paths to becoming financially successful.

 Click here to find out how Bryan University’s online classes can help you.